jobcloud/b2c-frontend-code-assessment/task_3/README.md

 - the submitted data will only be persisted until you refresh the browser
 - the traffic gets intercepted and will not show in the network tab, but instead you'll see it in the console

-Here is the API documentation:
+Here is the API documentation of the implemented endpoint:
 ### POST
 Example Parameters:
 ````